Monté Morris

-Early life and high school career
+Early life

-Morris was born in Grand Rapids, Michigan and his mother is Lationa Morris.
+Morris was born in Grand Rapids, Michigan and his mother is Latonia Morris.
 His mother nicknamed him "Man-Man" when he was born.
 He grew up in Flint, Michigan attending Flint Beecher High School.
 Morris was childhood friends with future NBA player and later NBA teammate, Kyle Kuzma, as both attended Dailey Elementary School.
 He was a four-year starter for the Beecher Buccaneers.
 Morris was a three-time winner of Michigan's Associated Press Class C Player of the Year Award and a three time all-state selection.
 He led the Buccaneers in scoring, assists, and steals in all four seasons.
 He led Flint Beecher to back-to-back Class C Michigan state titles in 2012 and 2013.
 One of the nation's best point guards, Morris won Michigan's Mr. Basketball award in 2013.

 He was ranked No. 96 in the final Rivals.com national rankings and No. 89 in the Scout.com ratings as well as being a Parade All-American.
 Morris was recruited to Butler, Illinois, Indiana, Arizona State, Cincinnati, Georgia Tech, USC, and Iowa State which he ultimately committed to.

 College career

 Freshman season

 Morris started the season on the bench but worked his way into the starting line-up against the Oklahoma Sooners on February 1, 2014, staying there ever since.
-Morris averaged 6.8 points, 3.7 assists and 2.6 rebounds and dished out 134 assists, the third most by any freshman in school history.
-He shot 84.7 percent (61-72) at the free-throw line, the second-best mark by an ISU freshman, and was the only Big 12 freshman to make at least 25 threes (28-69) and shoot over 40 percent.
-He scored in double figures in 13 games, including all three games in the NCAA tournament.
-Morris tallied a season-high 15 points in the Cyclones' NCAA Tournament win against NCCU and followed that with 13 against North Carolina Tar Heels.
+Morris averaged 6.8 points, 3.7 assists, and 2.6 rebounds and dished out 134 assists, the third most by any freshman in school history.
+He shot 84.7 percent (61–72) at the free-throw line, the second-best mark by an ISU freshman, and was the only Big 12 freshman to make at least 25 threes (28–69) and shoot over 40 percent.
+He scored double figures in 13 games, including all three games in the NCAA tournament.
+Morris tallied a season-high 15 points in the Cyclones' NCAA Tournament win against NCCU and followed that with 13 against the North Carolina Tar Heels.
 He dished out five or more assists in 12 games and led all Big 12 freshmen with 46 steals, the fifth most by an ISU rookie.
-His 1.3 steals per game ranked seventh in the Big 12 and he had an ISU freshman record 12 assists with no turnovers against West Virginia.
-He played 52 minutes of turnover free basketball in ISU's triple-OT win at Oklahoma State and had 10 points and five assists, including the game-winning 3-pointer with 43 seconds left in the third overtime against the Cowboys.
+His 1.3 steals per game ranked seventh in the Big 12, and he had an ISU freshman record of 12 assists with no turnovers against West Virginia.
+He played 52 minutes of turnover-free basketball in ISU's triple-OT win at Oklahoma State and had 10 points and five assists, including the game-winning 3-pointer with 43 seconds left in the third overtime against the Cowboys.
 He broke the NCAA record and led the nation with a 4.79 assist-to-turnover ratio, including a 6.9 assist-to-turnover ratio in Big 12 play.